Oriental Carpet Cleaning

 This is regarded as the very best technique in terms of dirt and stain removal for most rugs.
 However, is not always suitable.
 For rugs with particularly fugitive dyes, they are surface cleaned with a lower pH detergent, first treating with a dye stabilizing solution.

-Hand washing typically costs £28 per square meter for wool and £50 per square meter for silk.
+Hand washing typically costs £30 per square metre for wool and £60 per square metre for silk.

-The following services are not included in the above price and are generally quoted on a piece basis:
+The following services may not be included in the above price and are generally quoted on a piece basis: